-Steamed dish tends to be free of oil, so I like to use chicken thigh part to make the dish juicier, though it will work just as well with breast meat.
+Steamed dishes tend to be free of oil, and this steamed chicken with red dates is no exception, that is why I prefer to use chicken thigh to make the dish juicier.
+If all you have is chicken breast, you can go for it too, maybe add 1⁄2 tablespoon vegetable/canola oil in the mix to make up for the lack of oil.
 Alternatively, is you are using one free range chicken (ayam kampung), get your butcher to chop it into 18-20 pieces and you can use the whole chicken in this recipe.
+The free range chicken option is the one my Mom prepares for us all the time.

 - 800 gram chicken thigh meat, cut into bite size pieces